← Back to backend

 How this breaks systems in the real world:

 An API cached user profiles with a 1-hour TTL.
 A user updated their profile.
 For up to 1 hour, API responses showed the old profile (cache hadn't expired).
 Users complained about stale data.
 The fix?
 Use event-based invalidation—when a user updates their profile, invalidate their cache entry immediately.
-But the real lesson is: TTL-based invalidation is simple but can serve stale data.
-Event-based invalidation is more accurate but requires tracking what to invalidate.
+For catalog data that rarely changes, TTL is fine; for user-edited fields, TTL alone is a bug.
+But the real lesson is: invalidation strategy must match how often data actually changes—not how simple the code is.

 What interviewers are really listening for:

 They want to hear you talk about different invalidation strategies (TTL, event-based, version-based) and their trade-offs.
 Junior engineers say "just set a TTL."
-Senior engineers say "TTL is simple but can serve stale data, event-based is accurate but requires dependency tracking, version-based is simple and effective."
+Senior engineers say "TTL is simple but can serve stale data, event-based is accurate but requires dependency tracking, version-based is simple and effective when you can bump a version on write."
 They're testing whether you understand that cache invalidation is a trade-off between simplicity and accuracy.

 Multi-Layer Caching